Population and dental health services research

 Our group has played an important role in the development, and epidemiological validation, of new global measures for child oral-health-related quality of life.
 We also conduct dental workforce research.
 Alongside research colleagues in Japan and China we are one of only three World Health Organization Collaborating Centres (in oral health), in the Western Pacific region.

-More information on our current research projects, key personnel and collaborators, funding highlights and publications can be found in our Dental epidemiology and public health programme profile (PDF extract from our 2017-18 SJWRI Research Report, 1.8 Mb).
+More information on our current research projects, key personnel and collaborators, funding highlights and publications can be found in our Dental epidemiology and public health programme profile (linked at right).